Tour TypeHiking, camping, adventure, history, culture.

-This day will be our longest day as we will walk 16 kilometres and traverse the 2 highest passes on the trail.
+This day will be our longest day as we will walk 16 kilometers and traverse the 2 highest passes on the trail.
 After breakfast, we will continue our uphill climb from the previous day to reach Abra de Huarmihuañusca/”Dead Woman’s Pass”.
 Located at (4200m/13779ft), this is the highest point of the trail.
 After this pass, we will walk down to a valley where we will have lunch.
 This is followed by an ascent to the circular Incan fortress of Runkurakay, before we continue to the second pass which shares it’s name with the fortress below it.
 This pass is located at an elevation of (4000m/13123ft).
 We will then begin our walk down to the campsite, visiting the lovely Inca site of Sayacmarca, meaning “High Rising Town”, on the way.
 Our campsite is located on the third pass, Phuyupatamarka, at an elevation of (3680m/12073ft).
 It is about an hour and a half walk from Sayacmarca.

 Day 4 – Wiñay Wayna!!
-Wiñay Wayna!!

 Today will be the most extraordinary day of the trek.
 We will visit many Inca sites along the way; “Phuyupatamarka”, “Intipata”, or “Sun Site”, and the most beautiful site on the trail, “Wiñay Wayna“, meaning “Forever Young”.
 We will leave Wiñay Wayna at 2:00 p.m. in order to get to “Inti Punku”, the Sun Gate, located at (2730m/8792ft).
-At the Sun Gate, you will have your first dramatic view of Machu Picchu, at an elevation of (2400m/7873ft), and will witness the sun set over the mysterious city.
+At the Sun Gate, you will have your first dramatic view of Machu Picchu, at an elevation of (2400m/7873ft), and will witness the sunset over the mysterious city.
 We will continue walking down the last part of the trail to the spot where you can take the classic photo (postcard shot) of this ancient city.
 After this small break, we will descend to the main entrance, where we can catch the bus down to Aguas Calientes to spend the night.

 2) You can take a bus up to Machu Picchu.
 By waking up early, you will be able to witness the magnificent sunrise at this ancient city.

-Price: US $785 per person.
+Price: US $950 per person.
 Including a Personal Porter to carry (7kg/15lbs) per person

 Don´t need a Personal Porter? – US $30 discount.